-STUDENT DRIVING and PARKING - 5033
+STUDENT DRIVING and PARKING - Also refer to Board policy 5033

 Students who drive to school are required to park their vehicles and leave them unoccupied until it is time to drive home.
 The speed limit on school property is 10 miles per hour.
 Students may not drive or have access to their vehicles during the school day without the express permission of their building principal or the superintendent of schools.